hfinkel/lfort/docs/PCHInternals.rst

 .. _pchinternals-modules:

-Modules
+PCModules
 -------

-Modules generalize the chained precompiled header model yet further, from a linear chain of precompiled headers to an arbitrary directed acyclic graph (DAG) of AST files.
+PCModules generalize the chained precompiled header model yet further, from a linear chain of precompiled headers to an arbitrary directed acyclic graph (DAG) of AST files.
 All of the same techniques used to make chained precompiled headers work --- ID number, name lookup, update records --- are